 - If customers are still concerned with the accuracy of their meter and have an older mechanical meter, they may request to receive a new ultrasonic, electronic meter when one is next available for installation.
 Ultrasonic meters have no moving parts and therefore are not affected by wear and tear.
 They maintain their accuracy throughout their 20 year lifetime, unlike mechanical meters which slow down and register less consumption with age.
 Lake Junaluska Public Works will only replace a customer’s meter if it is an older, mechanical meter, or if there is sufficient evidence to warrant replacement.
 If the customer still desires to have the meter replaced, it will be replaced at the customer’s expense.
 The cost for replacement shall be based on the actual cost of the meter plus a meter change fee of $150.

 - If the previous steps do not resolve the issue, customers may choose to escalate the complaint to the Director of Public Works.
 If customers are still not satisfied, a written appeal can be taken to the Junaluska Assembly Community Council (JACC).
 The Council considers appeals on a case-by-case basis, and the Council’s determination is final.

 Connection for new construction will be initiated with payment of tap fees and service deposits and submission of the Customer Utility Service Agreement.
 Current tap fees are as follows:

 - Sewer Tap: $600

-Additional costs may be associated with taps, based on scope of work.
-Connections should be completed within five business days, unless special circumstances arise and/or as weather permits.
+Additional costs may be associated with taps, based on the scope of work.
+Connections should be completed within five business days unless special circumstances arise and/or as weather permits.
 Billing of water and sewer services begins upon completion of taps.
-Billing for trash removal begins at date of occupancy.
+Billing for trash removal begins at the date of occupancy.

-To coordinate installation of taps and service for new construction, customers should contact the Director of Public Works during normal business hours.
+To coordinate the installation of taps and services for new construction, customers should contact the Director of Public Works during normal business hours.

 Denial of Service